If this is okay with you, please close this message.

 Some people find getting a diagnosis of PMDD can be really difficult.
 This might be because it can take a long time to realise that your symptoms follow a cycle and that they are linked to your period.
 It can also be because PMDD is not very well known, even amongst health professionals.
 It can be really upsetting and frustrating if you feel like your doctor is overlooking something, or not taking you seriously – but there are things you could try:

-When the suicidal feelings became unbearable, I realised I had to take action.
+"When the suicidal feelings became unbearable, I realised I had to take action.
 I decided I had to explain it properly to the doctor as my life depended on it, so I brought my mum with me and told the whole story.
-I got referred to a gynaecologist and now I am under hormonal treatment, my symptoms are much better.
+I got referred to a gynaecologist and now I am under hormonal treatment, my symptoms are much better."

-I saw five different (male) GPs at my medical practice before they accepted my suggestion that my problems were connected to my cycle and I eventually came away with a factsheet about ‘PMS’ in my hand...
-It wasn’t until [recently] that I actually sat in front of a doctor who didn’t look at me as if I was mad when I said that my menstrual cycle was driving me insane.
+"I saw five different (male) GPs at my medical practice before they accepted my suggestion that my problems were connected to my cycle and I eventually came away with a factsheet about ‘PMS’ in my hand...
+It wasn’t until [recently] that I actually sat in front of a doctor who didn’t look at me as if I was mad when I said that my menstrual cycle was driving me insane."

 References are available on request.
-If you would like to reproduce any of this information see our page on permissions and licensing.
+If you would like to reproduce any of this information, see our page on permissions and licensing.